Jonathan C. Carlson

 Professor Carlson joined the faculty of the College of Law in 1983.
 He is the author of several law review articles and is a co-author of International Environmental Law and World Order: A Problem-Oriented Coursebook and co-editor of International Law and World Order: Basic Documents (Transnational Publishers, 5 vols., 1994--).

-Professor Carlson's recent publications include: "Reflections on a Problem of Climate Justice: Climate Change and the Rights of States in a Minimalist International Legal Order," 18 Transnat'l Law & Contemp.
+His recent publications include: "Reflections on a Problem of Climate Justice: Climate Change and the Rights of States in a Minimalist International Legal Order," 18 Transnat'l Law & Contemp.
 Prob.
 45 (2009) and "International Environmental Law, Climate Change, and Intergenerational Justice" in Recalibrating the Laws of Humans with the Laws of Nature: Climate Change, Human Rights, and Intergenerational Justice, Appendix A, Background Paper No. 8 (Vermont Law School; The University of Iowa 2009)